Man riding bicycle accused of slapping women on the butt in DC

-WASHINGTON — DC police are searching for a suspect who sexually assaulted three different women while riding a bicycle Monday night.
+WASHINGTON — D.C. police are searching for a suspect who is accused of sexually assaulted three different women while riding a bicycle Monday night.
 District officials held a 1 p.m. presser Tuesday afternoon to provide updates on the case.

 The first incident happened around 2:12 p.m. in the area of The Department of Transportation building in the 1200 block of New Jersey Avenue in Southeast.
 The woman told police an unknown man rode past her on a bicycle and slapped her on the butt.